Aagam2020/Shahportfolio/final_project_Aagam3.md

 ---

 ## **Adjustments Based on Feedback**
-Based on feedback from my professor, peers, and the interviews I took, the following changes were made:
+Based on feedback from the professor, peers, and the interviews I took, the following changes were made:
 1. **Audience Narrowing**:
    The focus shifted exclusively to students, which required refining the narrative to address this demographic more effectively.
    Recommendations now prioritize on-campus solutions and digital mental health platforms tailored to students.